TommasoRonconi/crash_python_course/exercise3_pythonbasics/readme.md

     Parameters
     ----------
+    n : int
-    n (int): the n-th term of the sequence
+        the n-th term of the sequence

     Returns
     -------
+    : list
-    list: a list with the Fibonacci sequence
+        a list with the Fibonacci sequence
     """
 ```
 * Test the function with a `main` program, filling a `list` with the elements of the sequence.